cwi-swat/gradual-grammars/README.md

 ## Fabric

 The working of Fabric can be explored by opening the files with the extension "gradgram".
+The link at the top of a file allows you to compile to LARK grammars, which will appear next to the grammar file itself.

+- `src/lang/fabric/demo/{QL,QL-NL}.gradgram`: toy gradual grammar for the QL DSL and its translation to Dutch.

--
+- `hedy/*.gradgram`:

 ##